SEASCAPE INN.....outdoor adventure or peace and solitude...it's your vacation, you decide.

 “Guided skiff fishing is also an option at the Seascape Inn.
 The Mc Gowans can put you in touch with local guides if you want to fish deeper into the bights or make the long run to the justly vaunted west side of the island.
 Prime time is late October (after hur- ricane season) into June.
 There are daily 20-minute flights from Nassau to Mangrove Cay.
 Small groups of anglers might want to charter out of Ft.
 Lauderdale for direct flights to the cay.

 “My spouse and I fish Mangrove Cay every year.
-We spend a week at the full service, five-star Mangrove Cay Club but always come early to enjoy a couple of days on our own at the Seascape Inn with Joan and Mickey."
+We always come early to enjoy a couple of days on our own at the Seascape Inn with Joan and Mickey."

 First, the Seascape Inn is great.You get very wonderful accommodations and the food is terrific.The very first year we went to Andros we stayed in a very average motel style place that wasn’t very comfortable and the food wasn’t much better.
 They have great cabins built of wood with high ceilings, fans, deck with chairs and crisp, clean private baths.And the cabins and deck are built off the ground (about 2 ft up – many fewer bugs).